ollieellis/CPU_emulator/test/README.md

+THE MIPS PARSER LISCENCE IS IN THE LISCENCE FILE IN test/mips-parser

 Tests are written in assembly and stored in txt files in test/mips_assembly

 The file name must be of the instruction being tested, multiple files testing the same instruction must have a numerical identifier at the end, for example, add1.txt, lw3.txt